-The 148th Fighter Wing, headquartered in Duluth, operates the F-16C Block 50 Fighting Falcon.
-The full wing structure, which includes the headquarters, communications, logistics, civil engineer, maintenance and security sections, is comprised of airmen prepared to rapidly respond to support federal and state missions and community needs.
+The 148th Fighter Wing, headquartered in Duluth, operates the F-16C Block 50 Fighting Falcon to provide Suppression of Enemy Air Defense.
+The full wing structure, which includes headquarters, operations, maintenance, mission support and medical groups, is comprised of Airmen prepared to rapidly respond to support federal and state missions and community needs.

 There are five major units in the 148th FW: Headquarters Group; Maintenance Group; Operations Group; Medical Group; and Mission Support Group.

 As of 2015 the 148th Fighter Wing was the ninth-largest employer in Duluth, employing more than 1,000 Airmen.
 Operating the most advanced F-16s in the U.S. inventory, the unit is one of only two National Guard wings flying the aircraft and conducting SEAD missions.

 In 2015 the 148th Fighter Wing had a total of 37 Airmen deployed overseas to support Operation Enduring Freedom, Operation Freedom Sentinel and security missions with the U.S. Pacific Command.